Invesdor: History

+Founded in 2012 and based in Amsterdam, Oneplanetcrowd, the largest platform for sustainable financing in the Netherlands, has brought together innovative companies and future-oriented investors to accelerate the transition towards a sustainable economy.
+They now have financed more than 320+ entrepreneurs and energy projects for €110 million with a crowd of 35.000 investors (data: May 2023).
+All companies on Oneplanetcrowd contribute to one or more sustainable development goals (SDG’s).
+Oneplanetcrowd is an initiative of StartGreen Capital, one of the largest impact fund managers in the Nederlands.

+In 2023, Invesdor announced their merger with the Dutch crowdfunding platform Oneplanetcrowd International B.V.
+(OPC).
+OPC is the first sustainable crowdfunding platform in the Netherlands.
+It will be able to expand its expertise in sustainable project offerings as well as its market within the Benelux countries, to the entire Invesdor Group.

+Other companies in the Invesdor Group:

+Invesdor GE GmbH, Invesdor Brokerage GmbH, Invesdor Services OY, Finnest Slovakio s.r.o.

+In 2019, Finnest (now Invesdor GmbH) and the Finnish company Invesdor Oy merged to form a group.
+In 2021, formerly Finnest (now Invesdor GmbH), Invesdor Oy and formerly Kapilendo AG (now Invesdor INV AG) announced that they would act as a joint financing platform under the Invesdor brand to offer tailored financing solutions for companies in all stages of life, from the DACH region to the Nordics.

-Operation model
+Business model

 Invesdor focuses on equity crowdfunding for startups and growth companies.
 Finnish, Swedish, Danish, Norwegian and UK companies can raise up to 2.5 million euros through Invesdor, while investments can come from anywhere in the world.
 The minimum for each investment is 20 euros.

 The service follows the “All-or-Nothing” model, in which pledged funds are only collected from the investors if the minimum goal set by the company being funded is reached by the end of the crowdfunding campaign.

 The company seeks to position their service as a low-threshold option by having a low minimum investment and a general scarcity of paperwork during the process.

-Regulation

-The Finnish legislation surrounding donations- and reward-based crowdfunding differs from that of most of Europe, which makes donation-based crowdfunding impossible and complicates reward-based crowdfunding in Finland.
-However, these issues don’t apply to equity-based crowdfunding, as the legislation around it is more similar to that of the rest of Europe.

-Invesdor is reported to be the first equity crowdfunding platform in Europe to have secured a fully passportable MiFID Investment Firm license.